adrianchifor/Bigbucket/README.md

 # Bigbucket

 Bigbucket is a serverless NoSQL database with a focus on scalability, availability and simplicity.
-It has a Bigtable-style data model with storage backed by Cloud Storage Buckets.
+It has a Bigtable-style data model with storage backed by a Cloud Storage Bucket.

-It's serverless in the sense of the storage layer being fully managed and the API/controller layer being stateless and horizontally scalable, which makes it ideal to run in serverless offerings like Google Cloud Run/Functions or AWS Lambda.
-No servers/disks to think about, no masters/slaves, no sharding; just create a bucket and point a binary to it.
+It's serverless in the sense of the storage layer being fully managed and the API layer being stateless and horizontally scalable, which makes it ideal to run in serverless offerings like Google Cloud Run/Functions or AWS Lambda.
+No servers/disks to manage, no masters/slaves, no sharding; just create a bucket and point a binary to it.

 The goal of the project is to offer a simple, easy to manage wide column database, with a lower barrier to entry compared to Bigtable and Cassandra, to folks who care more about scalability and availability rather than maximum performance.